Landskabsarkitektur og planlægning

 1958 Frederiksberg C

-Henriette Steiner is Associate Professor at the Section for Landscape Architecture and Planning at the University of Copenhagen.
-She holds a PhD in Architecture from the University of Cambridge, UK, and was Research Associate in the Department of Architecture at ETH Zurich in Switzerland for five years.
-In 2018-19, she was visiting Associate Professor at the Department for Urban Studies and Planning at Massachusetts Institute of Technology (MIT), and in 2021 she will be Visiting Professor at the Institute of Landscape Architecture at the University of Natural Resources and Life Sciences (BOKU) in Vienna.
+Henriette Steiner is Associate Professor in the Section for Landscape Architecture and Planning at the University of Copenhagen.
+She gained her PhD in Architecture in 2008 from the University of Cambridge, UK, and was Research Associate in the Department of Architecture at ETH Zurich in Switzerland for five years.
+She has been a visiting Associate Professor at the Department for Urban Studies and Planning at Massachusetts Institute of Technology (MIT), and in 2021 she will be Visiting Professor at the Institute of Landscape Architecture at the University of Natural Resources and Life Sciences (BOKU) in Vienna.

-I will co-convene the PhD Course Architecture, Landscape and Gender at the Unviersity of Copenhagen in October and November 2020 - please enrol here: https://phdcourses.ku.dk/DetailKursus.aspx?id=107222&sitepath=NAT
+Henriette will co-convene the PhD Course Architecture, Landscape and Gender at the University of Copenhagen in October and November 2021 – enrol here:

 About the book: